TrackPolitics logoTrackPolitics

 AI-generated

-Rachel Reeves is a Labour (Co-op) MP for Leeds West and Pudsey, first elected in 2010.
-She has held senior economic roles in Parliament, including Shadow Chancellor of the Exchequer (2013-2015 and 2021-2024) and, since July 2024, Chancellor of the Exchequer in government.
+Rachel Reeves is the Labour (Co-op) MP for Leeds West and Pudsey, first elected in 2010.
+She has held several treasury-related roles, including Shadow Chancellor of the Exchequer, and has been the Chancellor of the Exchequer since July 2024.
+Her parliamentary career has focused on economic and fiscal policy.

 Voting Patterns